Revisiting the role of heterophily in graph representation learning: An edge classification perspective: Preliminaries

+where $\odot$ is hadamard product, and $g_{\theta}$ is a diagonal matrix, which represents the convolutional kernel in the frequency domain, replacing $U^{T}f$.

-where \bm{$K$} is the number of graph convolutions, and~\bm{$W\in\mathbb{R}^{d\times c}$} denotes the learnable parameters of a logistic regression classifier.
-The simplified GCN is referred to as SGC.\\ \textbf{Homophily and heterophily} In this work, we use the homophily measure given in ~\cite{zhu2020} to quantify the homophily level of a graph data, as described in DEFINITION 2.
-Moreover, we define homophilous and heterophiliou edge as :
+\textbf{Homophily and heterophily} In this work, we use the homophily measure given in ~\cite{zhu2020} to quantify the homophily level of a graph data, as described in DEFINITION 2.
+Moreover, we define homophilious and heterophilous edge as :

-\begin{myDef} Homophilous edge: Edge which connects nodes that have the same label.
-On the contrary, heterophilious edges are the edges which connect nodes with different labels.
-We say a graph is homophilous if there is no heterophilious edges in the graph.
+\begin{myDef} Homophilious edge: Edge connecting nodes that have the same label.
+On the contrary, heterophilious edges are the edges that connect nodes with different labels.
+We say a graph is homophilious if there are no heterophilious edges in the graph.

 \begin{myDef}~\cite{zhu2020} The edge homophily ratio is defined as $h=\frac{|\{(u,v):(u,v)\in\xi \wedge y_{u}=y_{v}\}|}{|\xi|}$, where $|\xi|$ denotes the total number of edges in the graph. \end{myDef}